Analysis of random walks on a hexagonal lattice: Probability Distribution

-We are now able to state a central limit theorem for the considered random walk. \begin{proposition} Let $S_n$ be the random vector defined in (\ref{sum}), and $m_n$ its mean given in (\ref{eq:mean}).
+We are now able to state a central limit theorem for the considered random walk. \begin{proposition} Let $S_n$ be the random vector defined by (\ref{sum}), and $m_n$ its mean given in (\ref{eq:mean}).
 Then, as $n\to \infty$,